Skip to main content

 This is a reimbursement grant with funds distributed in response to invoices for completed, paid work.
 The grantee must submit invoices that summarize completed work, with backup documentation that shows invoices the grantee has paid to contractors, designers, and others.
 Funds are not distributed on a schedule or in advance of the work being completed.
 Reimbursement from grant funds is made directly to, and only to, the grantee.

 Invoices can be submitted for reimbursement on a monthly basis.
 More frequent invoicing may be requested for extenuating circumstances.
-Once an invoice is approved, it is typically submitted for payment Net00 to facilitate timely payment.

 What are the reporting requirements?